choojun/choojun.github.io/wsl.md

 -----------------------------------------------------------

 ## E. [Hadoop Installation and Configuration](wsl_hadoop)
+1. Hardware requirement: Recommended requirements of WSL or better with internet access constantly ready
+2. Software requirement: WSL 2 with Ubuntu 22.04 distro, Hadoop 3.3.6

 ## F. [HDFS File Operations and MapReduce](wsl_hdfs)
+1. Hardware requirement: Requirements as for the WSL or better with internet access constantly ready
+2. Software requirement: Hadoop 3.3.6 installed, SSH, DFS and YARN services ready

 ## G. [Spark, PySpark, Spark SQL and Jupyter Notebook](wsl_pyspark)
+1. Hardware requirement: Requirements as for the WSL or better with internet access constantly ready
+2. Software requirement: Hadoop 3.3.6 installed, SSH, DFS and YARN services ready, Spark 3.5.0, web broweser

 ## H. [Spark and Machine Learning](wsl_pyspark_ml)
+1. Hardware requirement: Requirements as for the WSL or better with internet access constantly ready
+2. Software requirement: Hadoop 3.3.6 and Spark 3.5.0 installed, SSH, DFS and YARN services ready,

 ## I. [Spark and Visualization](wsl_pyspark_viz)
+1. Hardware requirement: Requirements as for the WSL or better with internet access constantly ready
+2. Software requirement: Hadoop 3.3.6, Spark 3.5.0 and Jupyter notebook installed, SSH, DFS and YARN services ready

 ## J. [Kafka Installation and Configuration](wsl_hadoop_kafka)
+1. Hardware requirement: Requirements as for the WSL or better with internet access constantly ready
+2. Software requirement: Hadoop 3.3.6, Spark 3.5.0 and Jupyter notebook installed, SSH, DFS and YARN services ready, Scala 2.13, Kafka 3.6.1

 -----------------------------------------------------------

 ## References